mozilla/crontabber/docs/user/moreadvancedapps.rst

 The connection that you get from the factory is a psycopg2 connection, so you have all the resources of that module available for use with your connection.
-You don't have to worry about opening or closing the connection, the contextmananger will do that for you.
+You don't have to worry about opening or closing the connection, the context manager will do that for you.
 The connection is open and ready to use when it is handed to you, and is closed when the context ends.
 You are responsible for transactions within the lifetime of the context.